At a glance

 How big is baby at 18 weeks pregnant?
-Your little one is around the size of a large onion with so many gorgeous layers to him already.
-He has between 12 and 14,000 nerve cell endings and his heart is now big enough that you can hear it through a stethoscope.
+Your little one is around the size of a large onion with so many gorgeous layers to them already.
+Your baby has between 12 and 14,000 nerve cell endings and their heart is now big enough that you can hear it through a stethoscope.

 Baby’s movements at 18 weeks are becoming more vigorous as baby’s muscles are getting stronger.
 You may feel a bit of a kick or an elbow nudge about now.
 Don’t worry if you haven’t, every mum-to-be is different.

-Changes in you and your body at 18 weeks pregnant
+What happens to your body at 18 weeks pregnant?

-Your second ultrasound scan is called the anomaly scan and should happen between 16 and 21 weeks.
-Your sonographer will be able to look in detail to see the 18 week foetus including the baby’s heart, brain, spinal cord and organs to make sure they’re healthy and baby is growing at the right rate.
+Your second trimester ultrasound scan is called the anomaly scan and should happen between 16 and 21 weeks.
+Your sonographer will be able to look in detail to see the 18-week foetus including the baby’s heart, brain, spinal cord and organs to make sure they’re healthy and baby is growing at the right rate.
 They’ll also check for certain abnormalities and in most cases, rule them out.
 On a more exciting note, you should be able to find out the answer to that big question: boy or girl?
-Don’t be disappointed if you can’t see anything yet because baby has to be lying correctly.
+Don’t be disappointed if it’s not possible to determine on the day because baby has to be lying correctly for the sonographer to see baby’s gender.
 Of course, you can choose not to know the gender and have a lovely surprise when baby pops out.

 Around now your aches and pains might get a bit more achey and painy thanks to the hormone Relaxin – it literally relaxes your ligaments and affects posture.
 A nice warm soak in a tub could be just what you need.
 On the plus side, you might be able to feel baby by pressing down 1.5 inches below your belly button.
 Give it a go while you’re having that soak.